- To provide a suite of tools that help all officers to perform their duties, and all members to participate in the activities of the Kingdom.

-Our IT doesn’t have to be completely free, but the total cost of all the products and services we use has to fit within a finite, sustainable budget.
+Our systems need not be completely free, but the total cost of all the products and services we use has to fit within a finite, sustainable budget.
 In order to plan ahead, Masonry need the Kingdom and Au/NZ societies to approve an annual cap on spending.

-Each new product or service that we consider implementing has to be affordable, and the collection of products and services that we buy or rent has to represent the most efficient and effective use of that money – the best bang for our bucks.
+Each new product or service that we consider implementing must be affordable, and the collection of products and services that we buy or rent has to represent the most efficient and effective use of that money — the best bang for our bucks.

 When we consider the cost of a system, we have to think about the whole-of-life cost, not just the cost of setting it up.
 We need to look ahead, and make sure we will be able to pay the annual costs of using the system.

 Technology products and services don’t last forever.
 Each system we use will become obsolete, and we will want to move on to a new system that replaces it – so we need to plan ahead for the day when that new system becomes obsolete, in its turn.